 The University does not publish the name of crime victims or other identifiable information regarding victims in the Daily Crime Log or in the annual crime statistics that are disclosed in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 Furthermore, if a Timely Warning Notice is issued based on a report of domestic violence, dating violence, sexual assault, or stalking, the name of the victim and other personally identifiable information about the victim will be withheld.

 Types of Disciplinary Proceedings Utilized in Cases of Alleged Domestic Violence, Dating Violence, Sexual Assault, and Stalking

-Montana State University has adopted a Discrimination, Harassment, and Retaliation Policy and the associated Discrimination Grievance Procedures for adjudicating reports of Sexual Assault, Domestic Violence, Dating Violence, and Stalking.
+Three policies exist for adjudicating reports of Sexual Assault, Domestic Violence, Dating Violence, and Stalking.